Co-occurring Resources: Family and Friends

-If you would like more information on mental illness, your will find information on the Substance Abuse and Mental Health Administration (SAMHSA) website.
-To order free publications from SAMHSA, you can go here.
+If you would like more information on mental illness, you will find information on the Substance Abuse and Mental Health Administration (SAMHSA) website.

 |How would I know if my child has a mental illness?
 These are 12 questions every parent should ask.

 If you answered yes to 4 or more of these questions, and these behaviors last longer than 2 weeks, you should seek professional help for your child.

 Go to Child and Adolescent Mental Health Division for information on how to seek help.